NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/subjects.md

 | Help URL/Path | *(Optional)* URL pointing to a help article further documenting information about this subject.
 Please note that this property works in conjunction with the [Root Help Url](/dashboard/user-guide/projects.html#setting-root-help-url) project setting|

 ::: tip
-To navigate to a specific skill you can drill down a subject card or use ``Search and Navigate directly to a skill`` component
+To navigate to a specific skill you can drill down into a subject card or use the ``Search and Navigate directly to a skill`` component
 :::